marianzburlea/graphql-and-react/notes.md

 ## Cannot find module 'graphql'

 If you get an error with `Cannot find module 'graphql'` just run `npm i graphql` or `yarn add graphql` to solve it.

+Add graphiql tool which we use only on the development server

+## Writing a GraphQL schema

+I've created my first schema file that's needed for GraphQL to understand the relations between pieced of data in the database.

+The `GraphQLObjectType` always requires two properties: name as a striung and fields as an object.
+I declared the fileds as **GraphQLString** and **GraphSQLInt**.